On uniqueness properties of solutions of the generalized fourth-order Schr\"odinger equations: Introduction

 \subsubsection{Fourth-order Schr\"odinger equations}

-Fourth-order Schr\"odinger equations with bi-Laplacian were introduced by Karpman \cite{Karpman} and Karpman-Shagalov \cite{KS} to investigate the stabilizing role of higher-order dispersive effects for the soliton instabilities.
-The following work by Fibich-Ilan-Papanicolaou \cite{FIP} studies the self-focusing and singularity formation of such fourth-order Schr\"odinger equations from the mathematical viewpoint.
+Now let us come back to the topic of the current work.
+Fourth-order Schr\"odinger equations with bi-Laplacian were introduced by Karpman \cite{Karpman} and Karpman-Shagalov \cite{KS} to investigate the stabilizing role of higher-order dispersive effects for the soliton instabilities in light propagation.
+They considered the following focusing equation

+for some $p\ge 1$.
+They report the following consequences of the sign of $\gamma$ on the physical dynamics observed: $\gamma>0$ gives rise to radiation and hence defocusing of a wave beam while $\gamma<0$ makes possible for formation of stable stationary wave beams \cite{Carles_2012}.
+The one dimensional equation with $p=1$ has been connected with nonlinear fiber optics and and optical solitons in gyrotropic media \cite{Carles_2012}.
+Still in one dimension, for $p>1$ and $\gamma>0$, no stable solitons exist \cite{Carles_2012}.
+Also, the work by Fibich-Ilan-Papanicolaou \cite{FIP} studies the self-focusing and singularity formation of such fourth-order Schr\"odinger equations from the mathematical viewpoint.

+Higher order Schr\"odinger equations are also important in modeling the behavior of spinless weakly relativistic and quantum mechanical particles.
+For a particle with mass $m$ (working in units where $\hbar =1$), the classical Schr\"odinger equation as it is known in physics takes the form

+Here, $-\frac{1}{2m} \Delta u+V(x,t)$ represents the Hamiltonian (or energy) operator $\mathbf{p}^2/2m$, where $\mathbf{p}=-i\nabla$ is the \textit{momentum} operator.
+Here, of course, $\mathbf{p}^2/2m$ represents the kinetic energy of the particle and $V(x,t)$ its potential energy.
+It is natural to ask how this equation can be generalized to a particle with near-relativistic energy.
+Of course, the full solution was developed last century and involves the Dirac equation and the introduction of quantum fields.
+However, for sufficiently small energies (still relativistic), there exists a simpler and more direct approach that is still closely connected to the non-relativistic Schr\"odinger equation \cite{Carles_2012}.
+Indeed, we first note that the kinetic energy for a classical relativistic particle with momentum $\vec{p}\in \R^d$ takes the form